grimmer0125/p2pMessenger/README.md

 ## libPusher

 https://github.com/lukeredpath/libPusher.
-This is used to implement the signaling part.
+This websocket library is used to implement the signaling part.

 License: MIT.
 Copyright (c) 2010 Luke Redpath